mankinskin/NewGame/README.md

-the one and only project I am working on

 The vision of this game made me start programming out of nowhere (i was only playing games before) and it turns out that i love it.